yulab2021/TandemMod_document/doc/.ipynb_checkpoints/run_examples-checkpoint.rst

 **3. Tombo resquiggling**

 In this step, the sequence obtained by basecalling is aligned or mapped to a reference genome or a known sequence.
 Then the corrected sequence is then associated with the corresponding current signals.
-The resquiggling process is typically performed in-plac.
+The resquiggling process is typically performed in-place.
 No separate files are generated in this step.
 ::
     #m6A
     tombo resquiggle --overwrite --basecall-group Basecall_1D_001 demo/IVET/IVET_m6A_guppy_single  demo/IVET_reference.fa --processes 40 --fit-global-scale --include-event-stdev